SHUBHAMspy/react-learning/readme.md

 ```
 App is a variable that holds a static value of React element whereas
 Component is a function that gives or returns React Element.
-Both gives React elements, But Components are much more flexible and reuseable than the variable,since it can accept arguments as input and can also perform some logic on it before returning React element.
+Both gives React elements, But Components are much more flexible and reusable than the variable,since it can accept arguments as input and can also perform some logic on it before returning React element.
-Also components need to be in capital letters whereas app which is simply a react element can be in capital or smallcase.Because it conveys a different meaning to the transpiler that capital lettered Component is user defined Element and not native DOM element.
+Also components need to be in capital letters whereas app which is simply a react element can be in capital or smallcase.Because it conveys a different meaning to the transpiler that capital lettered Component is user defined Element and not native Dom element.
-So, capitalization of Component's first letter is just to make our transpiler distinguish between native DOM nodes and our own components or user defined elements.
+So, capitalization of Component's first letter is just to make our transpiler distinguish between native Dom nodes and our own components or user defined elements.

 ```
-  ReactDOM.render(
+  ReactDom.render(
     app,          // variable
     document.getElementById('root')
   )
 ```
-React allows us to use React.createElemwnt over our component
+React allows us to use React.createElement over our component
 ```
   React.createElement(
     React.createElement(Component), // Functional Component
     document.getElementById('root')
   )
 ```
-The whole point of JSX is not having to write React.createElement everytime
+The whole point of JSX is not having to write React.createElement every time
 ```
   React.createElement(
     <Component></Component>, // JSX